What is the focus of Telligen Community Initiative grants?

 Is it acceptable to contact TCI staff to discuss my proposal idea/concept?

 Yes.
-In 2018, approximately two-thirds of our entire applicant pool made contact with TCI staff to discuss some facet of their proposal prior to submission.
+In 2019, approximately two-thirds of our entire applicant pool contacted TCI staff to discuss some facet of their proposal prior to submission.
 This could take the form of a face-to- face meeting, phone meeting, email conversation, review of a draft proposal, or other desired assistance in helping you or your coalition consider an application.
 Making contact is not a requirement and your proposal won’t be helped or hurt in the scoring process for having a pre-submission discussion (or not).
 Staff is in place to help you create as competitive a proposal as possible to compete for limited funding support.
 Consider how you want to use them.

 Who and what type of organization is eligible to receive a grant from TCI?